 Our survey of CSPs found that their attitudes towards chiropractic and its use for the treatment of ACSE was overall positive (45.71%) or neutral (24.29%) versus negative (30.00%).

+When compared to family physicians and obstetricians the mean CAQ is almost identical – 39.03 compared to 40.45, 41.70 and 41.20.
+CSPs do have a slightly more favourable view toward chiropractic than orthopedic surgeons – 39.03 compared to 34.70 (see Table 3).
 Comparing the responses from CSPs to the three previously surveyed groups shows similarities in agreement that chiropractors provide effective therapy for some musculoskeletal conditions and the sentiment that in general, manipulation of the neck is not a safe procedure.
 Regarding their overall impression of chiropractic, only 30% of Canadian obstetricians and 29% of orthopedic surgeons expressed a favourable opinion compared to 49% of Canadian family physicians and 45% of CSPs.

-The authors felt their results suggested that medical doctors perceive the treatment of sports injuries and rehabilitation as a legitimate sector of activity for chiropractors.
-In our sample more than half (54.29%) of respondents worked with or had worked with a chiropractor with ‘in a community-based multidisciplinary clinic’ being the most common scenario.
+The authors felt their results suggested that medical doctors perceive the treatment of sports injuries and rehabilitation as a legitimate sector of activity for chiropractors.9-11,13 In our sample more than half (54.29%) of respondents worked with or had worked with a chiropractor with ‘in a community-based multidisciplinary clinic’ being the most common scenario.
 This formed the basis for our hypothesis that CSPs who worked with or had worked with a DC in the various sports medicine scenarios previously listed would have a more positive attitude towards chiropractic.
 The results demonstrated that CSPs that reported to have worked with a chiropractor in a community-based clinic or at a multisport games had a more positive attitude towards chiropractors than those who had not.